ALLEN Coaching

 Despite changes in structure and shape, there are essential features shared by all animals in terms of cell arrangement, body symmetry, coelom type, and patterns of digestive, circulatory, or reproductive systems.
 These features are used as the basis of animal classification.

 Members of Platyhelminthes and other higher phyla exhibit a higher degree of organization, i.e., organ level, in which tissues are gathered together to form organs, each specialized for a certain function.
-Organs in animals such as Annelids, Arthropods, Molluscs, Echinoderms, and Chordates have become associated to form functional systems, each of which is concerned with a distinct physiological role.
+Organs in animals such as Annelids, Arthropods, Molluscs, Echinoderms, and Chordates have become associated with forming functional systems, each of which is concerned with a distinct physiological role.
 This arrangement is known as organ system level organization.

 Animals can be classified based on their symmetry.
 Sponges are generally asymmetrical, which means that no plane that runs through the center divides them into equal halves.
 Radial symmetry arises when any plane passing through the body's central axis divides it into two identical halves.
 This is the body plan of coelenterates, ctenophores, and echinoderms.
 Animals with bilateral symmetry include annelids, arthropods, and others whose bodies may be divided into identical left and right halves in just one plane.